Log In

 MENTAL TRAINING

-Mental Training or Applied Sport Psychology is a section of Sport Psychology that focuses exclusively on teaching mental skills to enhance athletic performance.
-Goal Setting, Performance Routines, Imagery, Self-Talk, and Time Management are examples of skills.
 Mental Training is “training”, which means that athletes must practice regularly to learn and implement those skills.
 Mental Training can help athletes change their attitudes and remove the roadblocks that are between them and their athletic goals

 Biofeedback training can improve athletic performance by